 All staff are expected to participate in the pre-camp training program during the first fourteen (14) days of employment, unless arrangements are made prior to signing the contract.

-Each staff person receives 24 hours off each week.
-For most staff this is from Saturday at noon to Sunday at noon.
+Each staff person receives at least 24 hours off each week.
+For most staff this is from Friday night through Sunday morning.
 In some cases the 24 hours must be granted at another time period during the week.

 Lutherlyn is fortunate to have a strong group of volunteer staff including Camp Pastors, Grandparents, Nurses, and various resource people.
 Room and board is provided for these volunteers.